iterative/dvc.org/static/docs/commands-reference/init.md

 * `--no-scm` - skip Git specific initializations, `.dvc/.gitignore` will not be populated and added to Git.

-* `-f`, `--force` - remove `.dvc` if it exists before initialization.
+* `-f`, `--force` - remove `.dvc/` if it exists before initialization.
 Will remove all local cache.
 Useful when first `dvc init` got corrupted for some reason.

 * `-h`, `--help` - prints the usage/help message, and exit.